ml-explore/mlx/README.md

    device types without moving data.

 MLX is designed by machine learning researchers for machine learning researchers.
-The frameowrk is intended to be user friendly, but still efficient to train and deploy models.
+The framework is intended to be user friendly, but still efficient to train and deploy models.
 The design of the framework itself is also conceptually simple.
-We intend to make it easy for researchers to extend and improve MLX with the goal of exploreing new ideas.
+We intend to make it easy for researchers to extend and improve MLX with the goal of exploring new ideas.

 The design of MLX is inspired by frameworks like [NumPy](https://numpy.org/doc/stable/index.html),